[REWIEW] System76 Laptop

 Touchpad

 This was one of my greatest reservations about moving away from Apple, as their trackpads have long been superior on the market.
 The touchpad pad on the System76 was a pleasant surprise.
 It is glassy, smooth, and responsive.
-It has not proven to be a scrifice at all.
+It has not felt like a downgrade.

 Keyboard

-The keyboard gets a pass as well.
+The keyboard also functions well.
 The number pad offsets the remainder of the keyboard leftward, which was a slight adjustment from the centered MacBook keyboard.
 In my opinion, the number pad is a nice feature to have.
-The key stroke is mildly stiffer/clickier and less flat than that on the MacBook; it is very pleasant to use and personally an improvement.
-Backlighting is easily adjustable via default function keys; colors include white, blue, red, purple, green, turquoise/cyan, amd yellow.
+The key stroke is more tactile than linear compared to the MacBook; it is very pleasant to use.
+Backlighting is easily adjustable via default function keys; colors include white, blue, red, purple, green, turquoise/cyan, and yellow.
+The keyboard color is constant accross the keyboard and not gradient or adjustable by key location by default.

 Display

 The 1080p FHD screen is clear and does not at all feel like a downgrade from the Retina display.
-As of writing, the screen refresh rate hasn't been put to a proper test and, as such, won't be elaborated on.
-Brightness is respectable, however the lowest brighteness setting might still be bothersome to someone trying to sleep next to you in a dark room.
-As for size, 15.6 inches is perfect for my preference of maintaining some reasomable portability.
-Overall, very satisfied.
+As of writing, the screen refresh rate hasn't been thoroughly tested.
+Brightness is respectable.
+As for size, 15.6 inches maintains reasonable portability.

 Fan